Fact-checked against Services Australia — Age Pension on 2026-04-25.

 What it doesn’t do:

-Actually, the Age Pension’s design choice that surprises people most often is the family-home exemption.
-The home is excluded from the assets test, which means a homeowner with a high-value home and modest other assets can be in a different pension position from a non-homeowner with similar total wealth.
-That isn’t an oversight — it’s the design — and it has consequences for how people structure their retirement.
+The design choice that trips people up most is the family-home exemption.
+Your home is excluded from the assets test.
+So a homeowner with a high-value house and modest other assets can land in a completely different pension position to a non-homeowner with the same total wealth.
+That isn’t a loophole or an accident – it’s how the test was built, and it shapes how a lot of people structure their retirement.

 Superannuation – the middle pillar

-The ATO’s super for individuals page covers the contribution rules and the access conditions.
-Two access conditions matter most at retirement:
+The ATO’s super for individuals page sets out the contribution rules and the access conditions.
+Two access conditions matter most when you retire:

-Once accessible, super can be drawn as a lump sum, as an income stream (account-based pension), or a combination.
-Tax treatment varies by age and by component, with most withdrawals tax-free after age 60 for taxed funds.
+Once you can get at it, super can come out as a lump sum, as an income stream (an account-based pension), or a mix of the two.
+Tax treatment depends on your age and on the component being drawn, but most withdrawals are tax-free after age 60 for taxed funds.

-Here’s what most people don’t quite realise: the size of the super balance at retirement is hugely variable across the population.
-The headline averages mask a wide distribution, and people approaching retirement often discover that their balance — even after decades of contributions — funds a different lifestyle than the projections suggested when they were younger.
-The MoneySmart retirement income calculator is the standard tool for getting a realistic picture.
+Here’s the part that catches people out: super balances at retirement vary enormously from one person to the next.
+Headline averages hide a very wide spread, and plenty of people get to the finish line and find their balance – even after decades of contributions – funds a different lifestyle than the projections promised when they were 30.
+The MoneySmart retirement income calculator is the go-to tool for a realistic look at your own numbers.

 Personal savings – the layer most people underestimate

-The third pillar is personal savings and assets outside super: investment properties, share portfolios, savings accounts, business assets.
-For most middle-income Australians, this layer is much smaller than the super and Age Pension layers — but for some, it’s the dominant source of retirement income.
+The third pillar is everything you’ve built up outside super: investment properties, share portfolios, savings accounts, business assets.
+For most middle-income Australians this layer is far smaller than super and the Age Pension.
+For some, though, it’s the main thing keeping the lights on in retirement.

-What stands out about this layer is its means-test footprint.
-Investments outside super are generally counted under both the income test (deemed) and the assets test.
-So personal savings boost retirement income, but they also reduce Age Pension entitlement under the means tests.
-The interaction is real, and it’s one of the reasons financial advice for the years approaching retirement often focuses on how to structure assets across the three layers.
+The thing to watch with this layer is its means-test footprint.
+Investments outside super generally get counted under both the income test (where they’re deemed) and the assets test.
+So your savings lift your retirement income – and at the same time they trim your Age Pension under the means tests.
+That trade-off is real, and it’s a big reason financial advice in the run-up to retirement keeps circling back to how you spread assets across the three layers.

-Pure-savings retirements — where someone funds retirement entirely from non-super savings without drawing on super or Age Pension — are rare in Australia.
-The system isn’t designed around that pattern.
-It’s designed around the three layers working together.
+Pure-savings retirements – funding the whole thing from non-super savings without touching super or the Age Pension – are rare in Australia.
+The system isn’t built around that pattern.
+It’s built around the three layers pulling together.

 How the three layers actually interact

-The most important thing to understand about Australian retirement is that the three pillars aren’t alternatives — they’re integrated.
-Most retirees draw from at least two of the three at any given time.
-A typical pattern looks like:
+The single most important thing to get about Australian retirement is that the three pillars aren’t a menu where you pick one.
+They’re integrated, and most retirees draw from at least two of them at any given time.
+A common pattern looks like this:

-The interaction matters because the means-testing of the Age Pension means that increasing super or savings reduces pension entitlement on a sliding scale.
-So the question isn’t only “how much do I have” — it’s “how is it distributed across the three layers, and how does that affect total retirement income”.
+The interaction matters because of the means test: every extra dollar of super or savings shaves your pension entitlement on a sliding scale.
+So the real question isn’t just “how much do I have”.
+It’s “how is it spread across the three layers, and what does that do to my total retirement income”.

-Anyway.
-This is also where the three-layer thinking starts intersecting with broader cost-of-living questions.
-Articles like our everyday living expenses explainer and the rent and housing costs piece cover the spending side of retirement, which is the question all three pillars are ultimately funding.
+This is also where retirement planning runs straight into cost-of-living questions.
+Pieces like our everyday living expenses explainer and the rent and housing costs piece cover the spending side – which is, after all, the thing all three pillars are there to fund.

 Frequently asked questions